dbaumgarten/yodk/docs/vscode-instructions.md

 ## Quickstart
 The easiest way to get started is to just open a .yolol or .nolol file and press f5 (or Run->Start Debugging).
-You now need to select "YODK Debugger".
+(In older versions of vscode you may now be shown a dialog to select a debugger from a list.
+If so, select "YODK Debugger".)

 After this, your script is running.
 But as you probably have not set a breakpoint, you won't see anything.